dezlymacauley/python-study-journal/00-course-progress-trackers/Google-IT-Automation-with-Python-Professional-Certificate/Course1_Crash_Course_On_Python.md

 ### Final Project

 #### 1. Writin a script from the ground up
+01. Final Project introduction
+02. Problem statement
+03. Research
+04. Planning
+05. Wrting the script
+06. Putting it all together
+07. Using graded Jupyter Notebooks

 #### 2. Final Project
 01. In Margas words developing and inclusive curriculum